-58 For evidence-based information about the effects of prenatal exposure to marijuana, see e.g., Peter Fried & Andra M. Smith, A Literature Review of the Consequences of Prenatal Marihuana Exposure: An Emerging Theme of a Deficiency in Aspects of Executive Function, 23 Neurotoxicology & Teratology 1, 8 (2001) (In a 2001 review of the scientific literature about the effect of prenatal exposure to marijuana, the authors concluded: "The consequences of prenatal exposure to marihuana are subtle."); David M. Fergusson et al., Maternal use of Cannabis and Pregnancy Outcome, 109 BJOG: Int'l J. Obstetrics & Gynecology 21, 21-22 (2002), available at http://onlinelibrary.wiley.com/doi/10.1111/j.1471-0528.2002.01020.x/pdf; Anja Huizink & Eduard Mulder, Maternal Smoking, Drinking or Cannabis Use During Pregnancy and Neurobehavioral and Cognitive Functioning in Human Offspring, 30 Neuroscience & Biobehavioral Revs.
+58 For evidence-based information about the effects of prenatal exposure to marijuana, see e.g., Peter Fried & Andra M. Smith, A Literature Review of the Consequences of Prenatal Marihuana Exposure: An Emerging Theme of a Deficiency in Aspects of Executive Function, 23 Neurotoxicology & Teratology 1, 8 (2001) (In a 2001 review of the scientific literature about the effect of prenatal exposure to marijuana, the authors concluded: "The consequences of prenatal exposure to marihuana are subtle."); David M. Fergusson et al., Maternal Use of Cannabis and Pregnancy Outcome, 109 BJOG: Int'l J. Obstetrics & Gynecology 21, 21-22 (2002) available at http://onlinelibrary.wiley.com/doi/10.1111/j.1471-0528.2002.01020.x/pdf; Anja Huizink & Eduard Mulder, Maternal Smoking, Drinking or Cannabis Use During Pregnancy and Neurobehavioral and Cognitive Functioning in Human Offspring, 30 Neuroscience & Biobehavioral Revs.
 1, 35-36 (2005); Ashley H. Schempf, Illicit Drug Use and Neonatal Outcomes: A Critical Review, 62 Obstetrical and Gynecological Survey 749, 750 (2007) (finding "Studies that have examined the impact of prenatal marijuana use on birth outcomes have generally reported small and inconsistent effects...
 In addition to null or negative effects, several studies have reported unexpected, positive effects of marijuana on gestational age-adjusted birth weight.").

-irrational, however, to rewrite the law to address the issue when science has yet to support the need for such a law and the harms to maternal and fetal health that result from such prosecutions are clear.
+law and the harms to maternal and fetal health that result from such prosecutions are clear.